ruralant/portfolio/src/blog/development/co2-js.md

 ---
 title: Co2.js - A library to Measure the web carbon emissions
 slug: co2-js
-subtitle: It's a lightweight library that can be easily added to any web application and used to track and analyze its carbon footprint
+subtitle: It's a lightweight library that can be easily added to any web application and used to track and analyse its carbon footprint
 category: green software
 tags: [javascript, carbon, emissions]
 published: true